 Robert J. Spiller became the Smithsonian’s Assistant Secretary for Advancement in March 2018.
 Spiller oversees the Office of Advancement, which is responsible for securing philanthropic support for the Smithsonian.
 With a staff of 220 people across the Institution, the advancement team raises more than $200 million annually contributing 40 percent of the overall Smithsonian budget.

-Previously, Spiller was the associate vice president for development and alumni relations at Johns Hopkins University in Baltimore.
-He was part of the department’s senior management team, which oversees the strategic direction of a 500-member staff that raised more than $600 million annually for the university.
-Spiller directly managed a staff of more than 100 at the Whiting School of Engineering, the Krieger School of Arts and Sciences and the Sheridan Libraries and University Museums as well as corporate relations and international development.
-He also managed the gift planning and foundation relations divisions (2012 to 2015) and human resources and talent management (2015 to 2016).
+Before this Smithsonian position, Spiller served as the associate vice president for development and alumni relations for Johns Hopkins University, where he was part of the senior management team overseeing the strategic direction of a more than 500-member staff that raised more than $600 million annually for the university.
+Spiller’s portfolio included oversight of the Whiting School of Engineering, the Krieger School of Arts and Sciences, the Sheridan Libraries and University Museums, corporate relations and international development.
+He also has managed the gift planning and foundation relations divisions and human resources and talent management.

 From 1994 to 2001, Spiller was the senior associate director of major gifts at Yale University.
 Previously he was an international business analyst for Litton Industries in Washington, D.C.

 Spiller received his bachelor’s degree in political science with honors from the University of Illinois at Urbana-Champaign and his master’s degree in international relations from the University of Virginia.

 # # #